 - Enrollment, payment, claims adjudication, and case or medical management record systems maintained by or for a health plan; or

-- Other records that are used, in whole or in part, by or for the covered entity to make decisions about individuals.
+- Other records are used, in whole or in part, by or for the covered entity to make decisions about individuals.

 What is a Record?